 - i.
-Some qualifications delivered in the distance mode allow students to register twice a year for studies. - ii.
+Some qualifications delivered in the distance mode allow students to register twice a year for studies, this does not apply to Faculty of Education. - ii.
 Each programme has a minimum and a maximum study duration for completing the programme. - iii.
-Students have a number of assessment opportunities (examinations) during a study period, and all modules can be written at each assessment opportunity (first or second opportunities) should the student qualify to write the examination. - iv.
-Students do not have a second examination opportunity directly after the first attempt.
-If they fail the first attempt (e.g. in June/July), they can write the failed module during the next examination opportunity (e.g. in October/November).
-A valid participation mark will give the student access to two examination opportunities, thereafter a student must generate a new participation mark. - v.
-Contact classes are mainly presented by means of interactive whiteboards at the learning support centres in Southern Africa, supported by facilitators.
-Lecturers can also be contacted via email if the students have access to the Internet.
-All modules presented by means of inter-active whiteboards are stored on the Internet for students to access at a later stage. - vi.
+Students have a number of assessment opportunities (examinations) during a study period and all modules can be written at each assessment opportunity (first and/or second opportunity) should the student qualify to write examinations. - iv.
+Students have a second examination opportunity directly after the first attempt.
+A valid participation mark will give the student access to two examination opportunities, where after a student must generate a new participation mark. - v.
+Classes are presented by means of an electronic platform, supported by lecturers.
+Lecturers can also be contacted via email. - vi.
 Students are supported by means of a call centre, social media (Facebook) and contact with lecturers and facilitators. - vii.
-Examinations are written at several examination centres throughout Southern Africa, but the NWU can request students to write a specific module (e.g. Computer Science) at the campus in Potchefstroom, where the UDL is situated.

-Unsatisfactory academic performance

-A student whose academic performance is found to be unsatisfactory will receive a formal written warning from the relevant director.
-If subsequent progress is still not satisfactory, the student may be dealt with in terms of A-Rule 1.18 and sub-paragraphs.

-Termination of studies of DL students

-The minimum and maximum duration of study for the various qualifications are indicated in the calendar and in the information booklets for these qualifications.
+Examinations are written at several examination centres throughout southern Africa, but the NWU can request students to write a specific module (e.g., Computer Science) at the campus in Potchefstroom, where the Unit for Distance Learning is situated. - viii.
+Unsatisfactory academic performance: A student whose academic performance is found to be unsatisfactory will receive a formal written warning from the relevant director.
+If subsequent progress is still not satisfactory, the student may be dealt with in terms of A-Rule 1.17 and sub-paragraphs. - ix.
+Termination of studies of UDL students: The minimum and maximum duration of study for the various qualifications is indicated in the calendar and in the information booklets for these qualifications.
 One year before the maximum duration of study is exceeded and a student's studies are finally terminated, such a student will receive a warning letter to inform him/her of the two final examination opportunities to pass all outstanding modules.
-Should such a student still have modules outstanding after these examination opportunities, the studies of the student will be terminated in terms of A-Rule 1.18.
+Should such a student still have modules outstanding after these examination opportunities, the studies of such a student must be terminated in terms of A-Rule 1.17.

-Only in exceptional cases, and then on the grounds of irrefutable evidence, will the Executive Director of the UDL and the Executive Dean of the Faculty of Education consider a request for the continuation of studies from a student whose studies have been terminated.
+Only in exceptional cases and then on the grounds of irrefutable evidence will the Executive Director: UDL, and the Executive Dean of the Faculty of Education, consider a request for continuation of studies from a student whose studies have been terminated.
 Should such an application be successful, the student will be afforded only one examination opportunity to complete all outstanding modules.